Efficient Fraud Detection Using Deep Boosting Decision Trees: Results

 In addition to the number of SDTs, the depth of the SDT is also an important hyperparameter of DBDT.
 As mentioned above, the depth of SDT $d$ meets the exponential relationship $n = 2^d - 1$ with the number of nodes $n$ in the tree, and each node corresponds to a neural network.
 If the $d$ we select is too large, the complexity of the model will be greater than fraud detection requirements, so it is important to determine an appropriate tree depth.
 We fix other hyperparameters as: the number of SDTs is 40, the number of hidden layers of neural network is 1, and the regularization term coefficients $\lambda_1$ and $\lambda_2$ are 0.1 and 0.005.
 We change the depth of SDTs from 2 to 5 and observe the AUC changes.
 The results are reported in Figure \ref{depth}.
 We can see that increasing the depth of the SDT improves model performance, but there is an upper limit which can be reached when the depth is up to 4 and 5.

 Figure \ref{layer} shows the influence of the depth of the neural networks in DBDT.
-With the deeper hidden layers, the model performance metrics has no significant change.
-When constructing neural network, setting too many hidden layers will increase model complexity and slow down model training.
-At the same time, it is more prone to over-fit and sensitive to noise.
-Therefore, fraud detection may be too simple for DBDT, and a single-layer network can already achieve good results.
-If it is necessary or feature learning is difficult, we can use a 2-layer neural network, but this will multiply the model complexity.
+With the deeper hidden layers, the model performance metrics has a significant improvement, then basically reaches the maximum and there is a downward trend finally.
+This illustrates complex networks could significantly improve the model's fraud detection capabilities.
+The downward trend could be caused by the networks structure.
+Therefore, the feature representation for fraud detection is east relatively because of the limited feature dimensions and a shallow multilayer network can already achieve good results.
+If it is necessary or feature learning is difficult, we can use a 3-layer neural network, but this will multiply the model complexity.